Michael Dwyer (1772-1825)

 The authorities became relentless in their pursuit of the rebels

 In 1797, Dwyer aged 25 years, joined the Society of United Irishmen.
 He fought against the British authorities with the Talbotstown rebel group in the 1798 Rebellion.
 Following their defeat in Wexford, Dwyer continued fighting under General Joseph Holt.
 When Holt surrendered, he continued to rebel for four more years with a group of like minded men operating in the Wicklow mountains.
+It is said that Dwyer discharged his Blunderbuss into a window of Plants pub at Castleruddery while some local yeomen were drinking inside.
+Plants pub is now known as the Glen Lounge.
 From 1798, the authorities became relentless in their pursuit of the rebels especially in West Wicklow.

 Sheltering from a snow storm